-- 6.18 Local Plan Policy SP17 states that development proposals in the countryside will not be permitted unless: - a) they accord with other LP policies and - b) they will not result in harm to the character and appearance of the area. - 6.19 The application site is located in the countryside and will result in harm to the character and appearance of the area.
-The other relevant LP polices are DM15 and DM30 and compliance with these policies weighs in favour of the submitted application. - 6.20 Policies DM1 and DM30 set out how development must respond positively to, and where possible enhance the character of the area and that any detrimental effects to the landscape must be appropriately mitigated. - 6.21 Policy DM15 states that Gypsy and Traveller development states that development must not result in significant harm to the landscape and rural character of the area.
-Impact on these aspects will be assessed with particular regard to: - (a) Local landscape character; - (b) Cumulative effect the landscape impact arising as a result of the development in combination with existing lawful caravans; and - (c) Existing landscape features development should be well screened by existing landscape features and there is a reasonable prosect of such features long term retention.
+- 6.19 Local Plan Policy SP17 states that development proposals in the countryside will not be permitted unless: - a) they accord with other LP policies and - b) they will not result in harm to the character and appearance of the area. - 6.20 The application site is located in the countryside and will result in harm to the character and appearance of the area.
+The other relevant LP polices are DM15 and DM30 and compliance with these policies weighs in favour of the submitted application. - 6.21 Policies DM1 and DM30 set out how development must respond positively to, and where possible enhance the character of the area and that any detrimental effects to the landscape must be appropriately mitigated. - 6.22 Policy DM15 states that Gypsy and Traveller development must not result in significant harm to the landscape and rural character of the area.
+Impact will be assessed with particular regard to the following three areas and these three areas are considered in turn below : - (a) Local landscape character. - (b) Cumulative effect the landscape impact arising as a result of the development in combination with existing lawful caravans; and - (c) Existing landscape features development should be well screened by existing landscape features and there must be a reasonable prospect of landscape features being retained long term.